triton-inference-server/client/src/c++/perf_analyzer/genai-perf/README.md

 When using the "triton" service-kind, this is the backend of the model.
-For the TRT-LLM backend, you currently must set `exclude_input_in_output` to true in the model config to not echo the input tokens in the output. (default: trtllm)
+For the TRT-LLM backend, you currently must set `exclude_input_in_output` to true in the model config to not echo the input tokens in the output. (default: tensorrtllm)

 ##### `--endpoint <str>`